 - daytime sleepiness

-Children who exhibit problems concentrating at school are often misdiagnosed with attention deficit disorder (ADD) or hyperactivity.
+Children who exhibit problems concentrating at school are often misdiagnosed with attention deficit hyperactivity disorder (ADHD).

 There are many causes of a blocked nose.
 These include: